turtacn/alameda-1/design/crd_alamedarecommendation.md

 ## AlamedaRecommendation Custom Resource Definition

-`AlamedaRecommendation` CRD is one of the ways to expose Alameda recommendation results.
-When users create [`AlamedaScaler` CRs](./crd_alamedascaler.md), Alameda will create `AlamedaRecommendation` CRs for all the seleted pods.
-Users can get it by calling K8s api calls.
+_AlamedaRecommendation_ CRD is one of the three ways to expose Alameda recommendation results.
+When users create [`AlamedaScaler` CRs](./crd_alamedascaler.md), Alameda will create _AlamedaRecommendation_ CRs for each seleted pods.
+The main purpose of this CRD is to provide an integration point for programs (including Alameda itself) to leverage the Alameda outputs which are resource orchestration recommendations.

-> **Note**: Currently there are three ways to get Alameda recommendation results:
+> **Note**: Currently there are three ways to see Alameda recommendation results:
-- `AlamedaRecommendation` CRs.
-Users can get it by calling K8s api calls.
+- _AlamedaRecommendation_ CR.
+Users can get it by calling K8s api calls or watch it to get notification when the CR is updated.
 - Visualized with Grafana dashboards.
-The data is pulled directly from influxDB.
+The data is pulled directly from InfluxDB.
-- gRPC API calls to `datahub` component. `Datahub` component runs as a gRPC server to handle all the data access needed in Alameda.
+- gRPC API calls to **datahub** component. **Datahub** component runs as a gRPC server to handle all the data access of Alameda including recommendation results.

-Here is an example of `alamedarecommendation` CR:
+Here is an example _alamedarecommendation_ CR:

 ```
 apiVersion: v1